 Recently, Julian has performed concertos with the Willoughby and Canberra Symphony Orchestras, and premiered a new concerto by Mark Isaacs with the Ku-ring-gai Philharmonic Orchestra.
 In 2012, he and his wife Dimity performed piano trios with candidates of the Sydney International Piano Competition of Australia.

 In 2013, performances with the Goldner String Quartet include a tour of New Zealand, the Musica Viva and Huntington Estate Festivals and the Australian Festival of Chamber Music.
-In September, he and Dimity will perform the Brahms Double Concerto together for the first time with the Woollahra Philharmonic Orchestra.
+He and Dimity performed the Brahms Double Concerto together for the first time with the Woollahra Philharmonic Orchestra.

-Julian has tutored many young musicians for Musica Viva and the Australian Youth Orchestra, and has held teaching positions at the Canberra School of Music and Sydney Conservatorium of Music.
+Julian has tutored many young musicians for Musica Viva and the Australian Youth Orchestra, and has held a teaching position at the Canberra School of Music.
+He is currently Senior Lecturer in Cello at the Sydney Conservatorium of Music, University of Sydney.

 Julian plays an 1827 Lorenzo Ventapane cello.